melpadden/docs-redux/condor/index.md

 In cases where the network cannot reach consensus, for example, during a partition or failure, the round is skipped without penalizing the network’s performance.
 In other words, skippable rounds prevent the network from stalling.

-A detailed discussion of the Zug consensus may be found both in the [Casper documentation](http://docs.casper.network/) and in the [Condor Blog](http://docs.casper.network/blog).
+A detailed discussion of the Zug consensus may be found in the [Casper documentation](http://docs.casper.network/).
 For a detailed description of the protocol, please refer to the [Zug Whitepaper](https://arxiv.org/abs/2205.06314)

 ### New Transaction Model
 Casper 2.0 introduces the concept of a [Transaction](https://docs.casper.network/transactions-and-transaction-lifecycle/#execution-semantics-transactions), which replaces the existing Deploy concept.
 Transactions are a new structure that allows several ways for users to make changes to global state.
 They allow for a variety of Wasm-less interactions with the blockchain.
 These new interactions are more efficient than Deploys and provide a level of convenience that was not previously available.
 More more details, see the list of available [Transaction Types](https://docs.casper.network/transactions/#transaction-types).

-The existing Deploy model is deprecated as of Condor, and support will be removed entirely in a future major release.
-However, Condor will continue to accept valid Deploys and will attempt to execute them.
+The existing Deploy model is deprecated as of Casper 2.0, and support will be removed entirely in a future major release.
+However, Casper 2.0 will continue to accept valid Deploys and will attempt to execute them.
 Most existing deploys that function today will continue to do so.
 However, deploys that depend on a data type or FFI function that has been altered or removed will fail to execute.

 #### Account/Contract unification
 >